trex667/zwackel/vaadin-jpaperformance/src/main/resources/about.md

 All users, all addresses and all organizations are loaded when you enter the screen
 ## V3 represents a EAGER loading for addresses and organizations by setting the attributes to lazy but within a join jql query to fetch all data with one single statement
 All users, all addresses and all organizations are loaded when you enter the screen
-## V4 EAGER loading of both list attributes via entity graph
+## V4 EAGER loading of both list attributes via entity fetch graph
-## V5 SEMI-EAGER loading of one list attribute (addresses) via entity graph.
+## V5 SEMI-EAGER loading of one list attribute (addresses) via entity fetch graph.
 Organizations are loaded when you open the details
-## V6 SEMI-EAGER loading of one list attribute (organizations) via entity graph.
+## V6 SEMI-EAGER loading of one list attribute (organizations) via entity fetch graph.
 Addresses are loaded when you open the details